Reference

 Default backend.

-Clock synchronization based on network incoming queue size.
+Latency tuning is based on network incoming queue length.

 Pros:

-• works with any protocol (does not require RTCP or NTP)
+• works with any protocol if used on receiver (does not require RTCP or NTP)

 Cons: